top of page

 Notarization is not automatically required for a contract to be legally binding.

-However, validity and practical enforceability are not always the same thing.
+However, legal validity and practical enforceability are not always the same.

 Why Businesses Still Choose to Notarize Contracts

-Even when not legally required, notarization provides meaningful protection:
+Even when not required, notarization provides added protection.

 When Business Contract Notarization Is Required